VirtualPlanetaryLaboratory/vplanet/examples/CassiniStates/README.rst

 Overview
 --------

-A planetary system can damping into a Cassini state.
+Demonstration of tidal damping can drive a planet's obliquity to a constant value, often called a a Cassini state.

 ===================   ============
 **Date**              07/25/18